Ivonne Gutiérrez

-Ivonne Gutiérrez Cortes (born 14 December 2002) is a Mexican professional footballer who plays as a right-back for Liga MX Femenil club Cruz Azul.
+Ivonne Gutiérrez Cortes (born 14 December 2002) is a Mexican professional footballer who plays as a defender for Liga Femenil side Cruz Azul and the Mexico women's national football team.

 Career

 In 2018, she started her career in Toluca.
 In 2022, she signed with Cruz Azul.

 International career

-In 2025, Gutiérrez received her first call up with Mexico in a friendly match against Colombia.
+In 2025, Gutiérrez received her first call up with Mexico to replace Greta Espinoza (injury) for a friendly match against Colombia She made her debut with Mexico on 23 October 2025, in a friendly against New Zealand.